-As we said above, if you are having graphical issues with a game or program in Windows 11 then clearing the DirectX shader cache could help fix the program as one of the cache files might have become corrupted and could be causing the issue.
+As I said above, if you are having graphical issues with a game or program in Windows 11 then clearing the DirectX shader cache could help fix the program as one of the cache files might have become corrupted and could be causing the issue.

 How To Clear DirectX Cache On Windows 11 PC:

 1. First, you need to open the Windows 11 Start menu and search Disk-Cleanup and open it

 2. Select your C: Drive and press OK (If you have multiple drives then do the following steps for each drive)